 It is Wi-Fi enabled and compatible with Amazon's Alexa.
 JennAir added their Cooking Center interface for Wi-Fi.

-When Is The Best Time To Buy A Gas Range?
+When Is the Best Time to Buy a Gas Range?

-The best holidays to buy an appliance:
+A lifetime ago, the best holidays to buy an appliance were:

 - Black Friday (Now all of November)